 So here is how we prepare this dry coconut chutney for rice, idli and dosa using coconut & ginger as the main ingredients.

-red chili powder 1/2 teaspoon (or use 2 red chilies or green chilies based on your preference)
+- 2 dry red chilies or green chilies based on your preference

-tamarind pulp 1 teaspoon ( usually we take in size of a small lemon, but we are already adding salt so we need this very little.
-If you want a strong sour tamarind flavor, you may add more)
+- 1 teaspoon tamarind pulp or paste usually we take in size of a small lemon, but we are already adding salt so we need this very little.
+If you want a strong sour tamarind flavor, you may add more

 Hope you found this post on ginger coconut chutney for rice, dosa and idli helpful!